 The lounge is pleasantly designed with neutral decor and wooden flooring.
 Premium airline passengers get a separate roped-off buffet and seating area.
 As a standard Priority Pass lounge user, you cannot access this VIP area.

 This “Premium Area” seems to be less crowded than the rest of the lounge.
-The separate buffet means there is plenty of food for premium passengers, although the food looked to be identical to the food in the main lounge.
-The major advantage of the “Premium Area” over the main lounge is that they have access to a large bar with a bartender.
+The separate buffet means there is plenty of food for premium passengers, although the food looked identical to the main lounge’s food.
+The major advantage of the “Premium Area” over the main lounge is that they can access a large bar with a bartender.

 There are three bathrooms which are stylish and nicely maintained, plus there is a shower which you can be put on a waitlist for.
 The shower is also stylish and clean and provides shampoo, conditioner and shower gel, towels, and a hairdryer.